 The PLA's Harbour Masters oversee navigational safety on the River.
 The Chief Harbour Master has overall responsibility for navigational safety on the tidal Thames.
 Working for him are a group of Harbour Masters and deputy Harbour Masters, all of whom are experienced mariners.
 To better handle the different activities on the River, they are divided into two teams:

 Deputy Chief Harbour Master - Julian Parkes

 Julian is the Harbour Master for the Lower District, covering the area between Crossness (Dagenham) to the outer port limits.
-Julian and his team are also responsible for the Safety Management System (SMS), Port Security, Vessel Licensing and Emergency Planning.
+He has a wealth of experience in the port's identity and has worked in the PLA's Marine Services Department and London VTS, as well as within the Harbour Master's Department.
+Julian and his team are also responsible for the Marine Safety Management System (SMS), Port Security, Vessel Licensing and Emergency Planning.

 Harbour Master Upper - Mark Towens

 For information the responsibilities of the Upper District Team click here.

 Harbour Master Thames Tideway Tunnel - Terry Lawrence